 If you have an underlying court order, whether it is a Final Decree, Parenting Plan or Separation Agreement, and wish to make a change in the order, a modification might be appropriate.
-There are distinct laws that pertain to the modification of alimony, child support or child custody / parenting plan and Smith-Weiss Shepard & Spony, PC can help you in your pursuit of a modification.
+There are distinct laws that pertain to the modification of alimony, child support or child custody / parenting plan and Smith-Weiss Shepard Kanakis & Spony, P.C. can help you in your pursuit of a modification.

 A substantial change in employment, family circumstances, or other area of life could mean that you are either paying too much alimony or receiving too little spousal support.